lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step3_upload.md

 Inside the mysite/ directory:
 - Open the existing bottle_app.py file.
-- Replace its content with the code from the provided `bottle_app.py` script.
+- Replace its content with the code from the provided `bottle_app.py` [script](https://github.com/lkumle/onlineVR-toolbox/blob/main/2_webAppFiles/bottle_app.py).
 - Save and close the file.

 ---
 **3. Upload Supporting Files and Directories**

-1. Upload the provided ID.txt file to the mysite/ directory (using the "Upload a file" button).
+1. Upload the provided id.txt file to the mysite/ directory (using the "Upload a file" button).
 This file keeps track of assigned subject numbers, allowing the web application to generate unique IDs for each participant.
 2. Create a new directory named *files/* inside mysite/.
 This is where the web application will store incoming data.